dmitriygrushin/ToyInterpreter/Readme.md

 # Simple Interpreter for a toy language

-### Currently only supports single-digit arithmetic, but later will support things such as variables.
+### Currently only supports +/- arithmetic of any sized digit & write space.